ax-llm/ax/README.md

 - Simpler and smaller than the alternatives
 - Minimal to zero dependencies
 - Focus on useful real-world workflows
+- Single interface: OpenAI, Azure OpenAI, Cohere and more

 ## Example Workflows